5 Questions to Ask When Hiring Your Elopement Photographer

 Pictures are our keepsakes.
 They’re our gifts to ourselves and our loved ones to remember our special moments, especially when it comes to weddings.
 Wedding photos get passed down for generations, allowing families to get a glimpse into such an important day in their relatives’ lives.
 And, while photographers tend to blend into the scenery on the day of, the truth is that they are such an important part of a wedding, no matter how discreet.
+Your elopement photographer probably holds one of the biggest responsibilities on your special day.
 But there’s plenty of work that happens before your photographer even arrives on your wedding day — sometimes even before you can even Google, “how to elope.”
 Getting to know the couple and figuring out the logistics of the wedding is just one way your photographer preps, but that doesn’t mean the couple doesn’t have any homework!
 Below, we’ve compiled five important questions to ask your elopement photographer before you elope.

 Do you have experience shooting in this type of venue/for this type of ceremony?

 It’s always great to know that your photographer has been to your venue (or a location that is similar), and may know some off-the-beaten-path locations near where you want to elope.
+Looking for an elopement photographer who has more experience somehow gives you a sense of confidence and is often an easy choice.
 If your photographer has yet to photograph your location, though, that’s no reason to panic.
 Just because a photographer has never been to a location does not mean that they’re not qualified – in fact, sometimes having a photographer look at a location with a fresh set of eyes allows for more inspiration.
 So long as your photographer is confident and excited, you can rest easy knowing that their expertise will lead the way.

-What will you need from me and my partner on the day of the ceremony?
+What will you need from my partner and me on the day of the ceremony?

 When can I expect my photos back after my ceremony?

 Simply Eloped quotes about a 15-day post-ceremony wait for the hour you receive with your photographer, but remember: if you have your photographer for several hours, that wait time will likely be much, much longer!
+An elopement photographer will have to browse in all those photos taken to give you the best out of everything taken that day.
 Whether you’re waiting two weeks or ten, just keep in mind that they are taking their time because they want everything to look as perfect as it did on your wedding day.

 How many photos can I expect to receive in my package?

 The amount of images you receive largely depends on how long you’ve reserved your photographer.
+Elopement photography packages often consist of the product of the operating hours of photographers.
 Some photographers average about 50 images per hour, while others can go upwards of 100, but it’s ultimately the photographer who gets the last say in that equation.

 How involved will I need to be?

 When planning to wed or elope, it can be easy to get in the zone of having to plan every detail.
 Fortunately, photography is one thing that doesn’t require so much tending.
-If you can trust your photographer, it will not only take the stress off of you, but it will make their job easier, too!
+With the suitable elopement photography packages to choose from and if you can trust your chosen pro, it will not only take the stress off of you, but it will make their job easier, as well!
 Elopement photographer Ashley Mercer of Ashley Kristen Photography advises trying not to think too much about how your face or posture will look on camera.
 “Go ahead and cry during your ceremony,” she says, “When we hold in such powerful emotions, our faces tense up.
 It’s a beautiful moment happening!
 And I’m probably crying right along with you behind the camera.”

 Because photos represent our memories, it can be tempting to want to micromanage their maintenance.
 Simply starting a dialogue with your elopement photographer and allowing your trust to build with them will bring huge relief and result in happy, relaxed wedding day memories that you can cherish for years.